Arab Bank Syria has announced the resignation of a member of its board.

 Syria’s stock market index closed the year largely unchanged as official holidays reduced trading activity.

 Bank Audi Syria has announced the resignation of its chief executive Officer, Bassel Hamwi.

 The value of trading in the Damascus Securities Exchange increased last week over interest in the Arab Bank stock.

 As the year drew to an end, investors pulled further away from the Damascus Securities Exchange.

-Trading in the Damascus Securities Exchange last week remained very low with investors continuing to flee the market.
+Half of Syria’s stocks were traded in the Damascus Securities Exchange last week with the index mostly unchanged.

 The DWX gained 0.34 percent last week to close at 1,250 as trading volumes were very limited.